-See Section VIII-C-3-d Arrest warrant indices.

-The city bears the burden of proving that there is no other law that prohibits the temporary classification.
+LLLVANT LINKS.
+Minn.
+Stat. § 13.06, subd.
+3. The city bears the burden of proving that there is no other law that prohibits the temporary classification.
 A city also must prove that other similar data has been classified not public by other government entities, or that public access to the data would render unworkable a program authorized by law.
 Finally, the city application must clearly establish that a compelling need exists for the immediate temporary classification, which if not granted could adversely affect the health, safety, or welfare of the public, or the data subject's well-being or reputation.

-If an application for temporary classification involves data that is reasonably classified in the same manner by all government entities, the commissioner may approve the classification for all similar entities.

-E. Changing data classifications
+Minn.
+Stat. § 13.06, subd.
+4. If an application for temporary classification involves data that is reasonably classified in the same manner by all government entities, the commissioner may approve the classification for all similar entities.
+E. Changing data classifications Minn.
+Stat. § 13.37.
 Government data can change classifications in certain circumstances.
 For example, in the competitive bidding process, sealed bids are nonpublic data but become public once the bids are opened.
+Minn.
+Stat. § 13.03, subd.
+4(d).
 Data classifications are also entity specific and may change depending on who is in possession of the data.
-If one government entity provides data to another, the proper classification for the receiving entity (public or not public data) does not affect the classification for the original entity.
+If one government entity provides data to another, the proper classification for the receiving entity (public or not Minn.
+Stat. § 13.82, subd.
+19. See Section VIII-C-3-d public data) does not affect the classification for the original entity.
 For example, an arrest warrant is public when received from the issuing court.
-But when the warrant is transmitted to and indexed by a local law enforcement agency, the data in the warrant is confidential.
+But when the warrant is transmitted to and indexed by a local law Arrest warrant indices. enforcement agency, the data in the warrant is confidential.
 The data remains confidential until the subject of the warrant is taken into custody, served with a warrant, or appears before the court.

-Unless expressly provided by a particular statute, the classification of data is determined by the law applicable to the data at the time a request for access is made-regardless of the data's classification at the time it was collected, created, or received.
-For example, if a city receives a request related to sealed bids before they are opened, the responsible authority must respond to the request and deny access to the data.
+Minn.
+Stat. § 13.03, subd.
+9. Unless expressly provided by a particular statute, the classification of data is determined by the law applicable to the data at the time a request for access is made-regardless of the data's classification at the time it was collected, created, or received.
+For example, if a city receives a request Minn.
+Stat. § 13.591, subd.
+3. related to sealed bids before they are opened, the responsible authority must respond to the request and deny access to the data.
 But, if the same request is made after the bids are opened, the responsible authority could allow access to the data.
 IV.
 City responsibilities